 Mr. Shin has also sung with the Philadelphia Orchestra under Christoph Eschenbach in the Gala Concert celebrating the 150th Anniversary of the Academy of Music.
 He first sang Calaf in Turandot with Santa Fe Opera in 2005 and subsequently sang it at the Thessaloniki Concert Hall Association.

 Other recent engagements have included Radames in Aida with Houston Grand Opera under Carlo Rizzi, the title role in Samson et Dalila with Dayton Opera, Canio in Pagliacci with Opera Delaware, Pollione in Norma with Michigan Opera Theatre, and the Verdi Requiem with the Delaware Symphony.

 Mr. Shin distinguished himself early in many competitions including the Metropolitan Opera National Council Auditions (National Finalist), Loren Zachary, Licia Albanese Puccini Foundation Competition, Caruso-Altamura International Competition, Maria Anderson Competition, Giargiari Competition (1st & Audience Favorite).
 A 2005 graduate of the Academy of Vocal Arts in Philadelphia, he sang the title role in Puccini's Edgar and Gennaro in Lucrezi Borgia.
 Before attending AVA, he received a BM in Music from Seoul National University and attended Indiana U.

-This summer, he appeared as a guest artist at the 20th Anniversary Sergio Franchi Gala.
-Next season he performs Cavaradossi in Korea and has concerts in Seoul and throughout Korea.
+Last summer, he appeared as a guest artist at the 20th Anniversary Sergio Franchi Gala.
+In 2015-16 he performs Cavaradossi in Korea and has concerts in Seoul and throughout Korea.
 New roles coming up include Don Jose in Carmen.